TRAFFIC, TRANSIT, ROAD WORK, WEATHER: Friday notes + weekend alerts

 BUSES, WATER TAXI, FERRIES

-Metro is on its regular weekday schedule; watch @kcmetroalerts for word of reroutes/trip cancellations.
+Metro buses are on their regular weekday schedule; watch @kcmetroalerts for word of reroutes/trip cancellations.

-The West Seattle Water Taxi is on its regular schedule.
-(There’s a reduced schedule next Monday for the Juneteenth observance.)

-Ferries: WSF continues on the two-boat schedule for Fauntleroy-Vashon-Southworth.
+Ferries: WSF continues on the two-boat schedule for Fauntleroy-Vashon-Southworth – and WSF says that probably won’t change for many months.
 Check here for alerts/updates.

 BRIDGES AND DETOUR ROUTES